astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Platform Support for Airflow 2.0

-Astronomer v0.23.9 offers full support for [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0/) on Astronomer.
+Astronomer Enterprise v0.23 offers full support for [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0/).
 Already available for local development, Airflow 2.0 is a momentous open-source release that includes a refactored Scheduler, over 30 UI/UX improvements, a new REST API and much more.

-In support of Airflow 2.0, Astronomer v0.23.9 includes:
+In support of Airflow 2.0, Astronomer v0.23 includes:

 - Support for Multiple Schedulers
-- Enforcement for users to migrate to Airflow 1.10.14 prior to upgrading to 2.0
+- A mechanism to enforce that users to migrate to Airflow 1.10.14 prior to upgrading to 2.0
 - Support for Airflow's ["upgrade check"](https://airflow.apache.org/docs/apache-airflow/stable/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`)

-For local guidelines, read [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
+For local development guidelines, read [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).

 #### Support for Multiple Schedulers (_Airflow 2.0+_)

 Airflow 2.0 allows users to provision multiple Airflow Schedulers for ultimate high-availability and scale.
 In tandem with full support for Airflow 2.0 on Astronomer, v0.23 supports the ability to provision up to 4 Schedulers via the Astronomer UI for Airflow Deployments running Airflow 2.0+.

 For guidelines, refer to [Configure an Airflow Deployment on Astronomer](https://www.astronomer.io/docs/enterprise/v0.16/deploy/configure-deployment#scale-core-resources).
-For Scheduler performance benchmarks and technical deep-dive into Airflow's critical component, read ["The Airflow 2.0 Scheduler"](https://www.astronomer.io/blog/airflow-2-scheduler).
+For Scheduler performance benchmarks and a technical deep-dive into Airflow's critical component, read ["The Airflow 2.0 Scheduler"](https://www.astronomer.io/blog/airflow-2-scheduler).

 #### Airflow Version Selection & Upgrade in Astronomer UI/CLI

 Astronomer v0.23 formally introduces **Airflow Version** to the Astronomer UI, CLI and API for an enhanced version selection and Airflow upgrade experience.

 To see the version of Airflow your Deployment is running, refer to the corresponding **Settings** page of the Astronomer UI.
 If you're interested in upgrading versions, you now initialize the upgrade process via the Astronomer UI or CLI for a guided experience.
-From there, you'll receive instructions to update the Astronomer Certified (AC) image in your Dockerfile and complete the process.
+From there, you'll receive instructions to complete the process by updating the Astronomer Certified (AC) image in your `Dockerfile`.

 For more information, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions/).

 #### Real-time Support for Latest Astronomer Certified Versions

-In contrast with v0.16, Astronomer Enterprise v0.23+ does not require that a release be shipped with explicit support for any Astronomer Certified version or set of Docker images.
-Decoupling these components helps you stay current with less toil.
+In contrast with v0.16, Astronomer Enterprise v0.23 does not require that a release be shipped with explicit support for any Astronomer Certified version or set of Docker images.
+Decoupling these components helps you stay current with less overhead.

-As soon as a version of Astronomer Certified is published to our [updates service](http://updates.astronomer.io/astronomer-certified), all corresponding Astronomer Certified images and tags will immediately become available for selection in the Astronomer UI and CLI.
+As soon as a version of Astronomer Certified is published to our [updates service](http://updates.astronomer.io/astronomer-certified), all corresponding Astronomer Certified images and tags will become available for selection in the Astronomer UI and CLI within 24 hours.

 For more information, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/manage-airflow-versions/).